-Since utilizing the ADC workflow for dispensing oral investigational drug from October 2022- January 2023: - Average patient wait time decreased to 27.1 mins, median 29.5 mins from the time of treatment clearance in Epic to administration at satellite site (n=12, min: 5, max: 41). - The ADC workflow saves patients an average of 69.5 mins, and decreases wait times by 71.9 percent. - When comparing paired data for patients dispense times for those that utilized the old vs. new workflow, the average time decreased significantly from 88.3 mins to 28 mins (p=0.0001). - Improving efficiency by an average of 362.7 percent (n=7, min: 52; 17, max: 105; 39).
+Since utilizing the ADC workflow for dispensing oral investigational drug from October 2022-January 2023, the average patient wait time decreased to 27.1 minutes, median 29.5 minutes (n=12, min: five, max: 41) from the time of treatment clearance in Epic to administration at satellite site.
+The ADC workflow saves patients an average of 69.5 mins, and decreases wait times by 71.9 percent.
+When comparing paired data for patients dispense times for those that utilized the old vs. new workflow, the average time decreased significantly from 88.3 mins to 28 mins (p=0.0001) and improving efficiency by an average of 362.7 percent (n=7, min: 52; 17, max: 105; 39).
 This was achieved with a process that maintained the integrity of the research clearance process for safety and quality.
-Currently expanded to five disease groups and without SOC medications.